Horghi1/PEM/README.md

 ### This is a training purpose project.

-With PEM you can easily manage your expenses.
+With PEM you can easily manage your expenses._
-Its simple and intuitive appearance allows you to quickly get an overview of daily and monthly expenses but also the saving rate.
+It's simple and intuitive appearance allows you to quickly get an overview of daily and monthly expenses but also the saving rate.